 Our bamboo yarn is made by a mechanical-bacterial process similar to retting flax into linen.
 The woody part of the bamboo is crushed mechanically before a natural enzyme retting and washing process is used to break down the walls and extract the bamboo fibre.
 The resulting yarn has a silky touch and is very durable.
 The natural bamboo linen used for our scarves is four times more absorbent than cotton fabric.
 You can enjoy wearing your scarf, no matter the weather.
 Making it versatile and a great travel/work/leisure companion - all year around.

-We only use eco-friendly colours for our products that are safe for all workers and ban any toxic compounds such as chlorine bleach, carcinogens and softeners.
+We only use eco-friendly colours for our products that are safe for all workers and we ban any toxic compounds such as chlorine bleach, carcinogens and softeners.
 All scarves are dyed in a closed water loop system to ensure nothing leaks out into nature.
 Once reduced, the dye residues are used as soil fertilisers.

-We do our best to leave as little a footprint on the planet as possible.
+We do our best to leave as little of a footprint on the planet as possible.
 However, as our scarves are shipped to you, each scarf is packed and shipped in plastic free, 100% recycled FSC-certified kraft paper boxes printed with eco-friendly white ink.
 All the choices we make, from yarn to hang-tag, are based on kindness towards nature.

 We are always striving to stay on top of things and find new ways to improve our brand and production methods to be the most ethical it can be.
 As technology, scientific findings and new innovations constantly emerge it can sometimes be hard to catch up.
 If you have any suggestions or ideas for improvements, let us know in an email to: email@example.com